atonizzo/seatalk_wifi/README.md

 ### Schematic
 ![Seatalk_wifi Schematic](pictures/seatalk_wifi.svg)

-During the development of the board it was noticed that the Raymarine instrument that was used for development (an ST40 wind instrument) was very finnicky about loading of the SeaTalk serial line.
+During the development of the board I noticed that the Raymarine instrument I was connected to (an ST40 wind instrument) was very finnicky about loading of the SeaTalk serial line.
 To isolate the Raymarine instrument from the rest of the circuitry Q2 acts as a buffer.

 U1 implemnts a switching regulator rated at least to 2A.
 An original version of this board designed with a linear regulator showed that the regulator